steven-wilmes/ooad-fncd/logs/logs_README.md

 # Logs
-This folder contains logs from the FNCD
+This folder contains old logs from the FNCD